-Washington residents who work in Oregon must pay Oregon state income taxes, filed with form 40N, Oregon's nonresident tax form.
+Washington residents who work in Oregon must pay Oregon state income taxes, filed with Form OR-40-N, Oregon's nonresident tax form.
 The personal income tax benefit in this situation occurs only if you work partly in Oregon and partly in Washington, or if your spouse or other household members live with you in Washington and work in that state also.
 In that circumstance, you only pay personal income taxes for the work you do in Oregon.
 Your Washington work is subject only to federal income taxes and local, state and federal payroll taxes.

 Retail Sales Tax